ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_eval.rst

 MongoDB aggregation pipeline stages.
 This process involves the generation of an initial ``$match`` query to filter out everything but the data for the current job.
-The match query also checks for the existence of all entries in the field list and that they have non-null values.
-A simple existence check is not sufficient, since a null field actually exists and has the value ``null``.
+The match query also checks for the existence of all entries in the field list and that they have non-null values. **A simple existence check is not** **sufficient**, since a null field actually exists but has a value that cannot be used for computation.
+Hence checks for existence and a non-null value are both necessary.

-Computations cannot be performed on null fields, hence a check for existence and a non-null value is necessary.
-For the two examples above, the initial ``$match`` query generates an initial pipeline stage that looks like this, assuming a job_id of 11116:
+For the two examples above, the initial ``$match`` query generates a pipeline filter stage that looks like this, assuming a job_id of 11116:
 ::
    // first example
    {